hyperoslo/Imaginary/README.md

 })
 ```

-`TintDrawer` is an implementation of color blend effect which comes together
+`TintDrawer`, which comes together with **Imaginary**, is an implementation of
-with **Imaginary**.
-For the time being it's the only built-in "preprocessor",
+the color blend effect.
+For the time being it's the only built-in
-but you have all the power in your hands to do apply custom filters and
+"preprocessor", but you have all the power in your hands to do apply custom
-transformations to make the image shine.
+filters and transformations to make the image shine.

 ### Transition animations